Tuesday, September 11, 2012

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

-Nine years ago tomorrow morning, I overheard a coworker down the hall from my office telling someone else about planes hitting the World Trade Center.
+Eleven years ago this, I overheard a coworker down the hall from my office telling someone else about planes hitting the World Trade Center.
 I checked in on the Internet and on news radio for reports on what would develop into the the modern era's day of infamy.
 We know of the attacks on the World Trade Center and the Pentagon, but there was also the attack that did not occur because of the heroic actions of the passengers on United Flight 93.

-Nine years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
+Eleven years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
 However, terrorist activity around the world should serve to remind us that the threat is still real.

 It is important that we remember, not only to honor those who died and those who acted heroically that day, but to remain constantly aware of the ongoing dangers, of the presence of real evil in the hearts of some men, and to maintain constant vigilance and a determination to defeat this evil.
 Finally, we must always remember to trust in God and his mercy during trying times.
+The story of the cross formed by two beams found among the ruins of the twin towers is recounted here.